Rydberg electromagnetically induced transparency based laser lock to Zeeman sublevels with 0.6 GHz scanning range: Results

+The EOM scan technique, reported in the work of Rajasree~\textit{et al.}~\cite{rajasree20211}, was limited in range by the Doppler width of the absorption spectrum of $\mathrm{^{87}Rb}$ where one could still observe the EIT signal.
+Therefore, the detuning of the probe laser could not exceed $\sim$450~MHz, or 0.8~GHz for the 480~nm laser.
+For the Zeeman level locking technique, the detuning of the probe field, $\Delta_{\mathrm{pr}}$, came from the energy shifts of the ground and intermediate state Zeeman levels and still had to be within the Doppler width.
+By inserting the Doppler limit of 450~MHz for the maximum probe frequency detuning into the following expression obtained from the eq.\ref{eq:levels}:

-and was equal to 1.39~MHz/G. Therefore, the previously mentioned Doppler limit of the probe field set the limit for the magnetic field to $\sim$324~G or the limit for the pump field detuning to $\sim$1.17~GHz each side of the reference frequency.
+we calculated the limit of the external magnetic field to be $\sim$324~G. By substituting this magnetic field into eq.~\ref{eq:energy} we estimated the limit for the pump field frequency detuning to be $\sim$1.17~GHz each side of the reference frequency.
 Hence the range of the scan could be extended to $\sim$2.3~GHz, one and half times larger than what was previously reported in the work of Rajasree~\textit{et al.}~\cite{rajasree20211}.
+However, using the EOM to tune the probe laser frequency to match the Zeeman shift when increasing the magnetic field, ensures that the frequency remains within the Doppler-broadened absorption of the target Zeeman level.
+This, in principle, allows for arbitrary frequency scanning of the pump laser; however, in large magnetic fields (more than $\sim$500~G) the Paschen-Back effect should be considered~\cite{ma2017paschen}.